“Look Doctor! I think I would know if I was grinding my teeth at night!”

 3. You have chipped teeth that fit together like a jig-saw puzzle

 As mentioned above, tooth enamel is incredibly tough.
-It’s the hardest substance in the human body!
-Even harder than our bones!
-So it can stand a lot of wear and tear but teeth grinders can also be really tough on their teeth.
+It’s the hardest substance in the human body – even harder than our bones.
+It can stand a lot of pressure, but teeth grinders can also be so tough on their teeth they wear the enamel out.

 Research has proven that while we sleep, we can grind or clench down on our teeth with up to 130x the force we use during the day to do things like chewing our food or gum.
 So as you can imagine, if you’re cracking teeth, you’re really doing some intense grinding/clenching while you’re snoozing.